 We wouldn't recommend using the Boppy Noggin Pillow in a car seat.
 There likely isn't enough neck support to protect your baby from the movements of the car.
 However, it's an excellent choice for strollers, swings and bouncy chairs.
 In most cases, you should be able to use this pillow until your baby is 4-months old.

-- UNIQUE CUT-OUT DESIGN: The Boppy Noggin Nest Head Support has a unique cut-out.
-Designed to relieve pressure while keeping your baby's head safely cradled
+- UNIQUE CUT-OUT DESIGN: The Boppy Noggin Nest Head Support has a unique cut-out to keep your baby's head gently cradled

 - 0—4 MONTHS: Recommended use for babies 0 to 4 months old